rmodrak/mtuq/docs/install/graphics.rst

 Troubleshooting PyGMT installation
 ----------------------------------

-To avoid known issues with early PyGMT versions, it is necessary to specifcy a minimum version as follows:
+To avoid known issues with early PyGMT versions, it is necessary to specify a minimum version as follows:

 .. code::